energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ## General info

-For the [Brains4Buildings project](https://brains4buildings.org/), we collected data about CO₂ concentration, ventilation rate and occupancy for several weeks between October 10 and November 2, 2022.
+For the [Brains4Buildings project](https://brains4buildings.org/), we collected data about CO₂ concentration, ventilation flow rate and occupancy for several weeks between October 10 and November 2, 2022.
 This data was collected to answer two research questions:

 A. To what extent can we reliably derive the ventilation flow rate in a room from:
  * Measured time series data about the occupancy in that room, and